LifeScopeLabs/lifescopelabs.github.io/md/lifescope-voice.md

 The LIFESCOPE API allows anyone to create a shared virtual space to access their memory and tell their stories.

-This repo contains a series of voice command search applets writt extend lifescope-app codebase as JS/Vue/Nuxt plugins.
+This repo contains a series of voice command search applets written to extend the lifescope-app codebase as JS/Vue/Nuxt plugins.

 Browser Web Speech API allows for speech recognition and synthesis support in Chrome, Edge, Firefox, Safari (partial).
 This API is super badass but no one ever uses it.